Modular programming: History

 In the 1980s and 1990s, modular programming was overshadowed by and often conflated with object-oriented programming, particularly due to the popularity of C++ and Java.
 For example, the C family of languages had support for objects and classes in C++ (originally C with Classes, 1980) and Objective-C (1983), only supporting modules 30 years or more later.
 Java (1995) supports modules in the form of packages, though the primary unit of code organization is a class.
-However, Python (1991) prominently used both modules and objects from the start, using modules as the primary unit of code organization and "packages" as a larger-scale unit; and Perl 5 (1994) includes support for both modules and objects, with a vast array of modules being available from CPAN (1993).
+However, Python (1991) prominently used both modules and objects from the start, using modules as the primary unit of code organization and "packages" as a larger-scale unit.
+Perl 5 (1994) also includes support for both modules and objects, with a vast array of modules being available from CPAN (1993).
 OCaml (1996) followed ML by supporting modules and functors.

 Modular programming is now widespread, and found in virtually all major languages developed since the 1990s.
 The relative importance of modules varies between languages, and in class-based object-oriented languages there is still overlap and confusion with classes as a unit of organization and encapsulation, but these are both well-established as distinct concepts.